InternetFreedomFoundation/archive/content/post/budget-session-2022-23.md

 A marginal increase (9.4%) in spending on Information and Publicity may be noticed, with Rs 472.08 crores being allocated (compared to Rs.
 431.23 crores in the Revised Estimates of 2021-2022).
 However, spending on the same has fluctuated over the years.
 While the Revised Estimate was a 6.4% decrease over the Budgetary Estimates of 2021-2022 (Rs.
 460.77 crores), it was a 30.8% increase over the Actual Spending in 2019-2020.

-{{< figure src="https://lh3.googleusercontent.com/rm87BG1aq6Ub0ONWV01uqNJQ-sjPMPpg919VoGnaUhYOOZ_POppgK6eIApy24CguznwQCrhikJUNOHm5TSlVxyw_uIsZh6FOh163RcXS5_kjibQNOKcfGWoJpbhc0-8_eknbV2Pa" caption=`"Figure 9: Total Budget allocations for Information and Publicity"` >}}
+{{< figure src="https://lh3.googleusercontent.com/rm87BG1aq6Ub0ONWV01uqNJQ-sjPMPpg919VoGnaUhYOOZ_POppgK6eIApy24CguznwQCrhikJUNOHm5TSlVxyw_uIsZh6FOh163RcXS5_kjibQNOKcfGWoJpbhc0-8_eknbV2Pa" caption=`Figure 9: Total Budget allocations for Information and Publicity` >}}

 The main thrust of the increase under the expenditure on schemes comes from two budget heads: Broadcasting Infrastructure Network Development and Development Communication and Dissemination of Filmic Content.
 Looking at the Other Central Sector Schemes’ budget, the total expenditure increased negligibly from Rs.
 3,376.62 crores to Rs.
 3,980.77 crores.